 The result is only valid when the editor is displayed (see §5.1 "Editor Structure and Terminology").
+Editors are displayed when get-admin returns an administrator (not #f).
 Calling this method may force the recalculation of location information, even if the editor currently has delayed refreshing (see refresh-delayed?).

 '''

-(send a-text line-paragraph start) → exact-nonnegative-integer?
+(send a-text line-paragraph start) \rightarrow exact-nonnegative-integer? start: exact-nonnegative-integer?

-start : exact-nonnegative-integer?

 '''